Improved upper bounds on Zarankiewicz numbers: Proof of Theorem

 where we define $\tau(X)$ to be the sum of the $(k,s,v)$-deficiencies of all edges incident to $X$.
 For this purpose we can assume $\deg_H(X) \geq c+1$ for otherwise \eqref{bound deg alpha bottom} holds trivially.

 The number of $s$-subsets of $V$ that contain $X$ is $\binom{m-v}{s-v}$ and each of these is incident with at most $t-1$ edges of $H$.
-On the other hand, an edge of size $i$ containing $X$ is incident with exactly $\binom{i-v}{s-v}$ of these $s$-subsets.
+On the other hand, an edge of size $i$ containing $X$ is incident with exactly $\binom{i-v}{s-v}$ of these $s$-subsets for each $i \in \{s-1,\ldots,m\}$ (in particular, an edge of size $s-1$ is incident with none of them).
 Thus, by the definition of $c$,

-Thus, using $\binom{k-v}{s-v} \geq 1$ and then our assumption that $\deg(X) \geq c + 1$,
+Thus, using $\binom{k-v}{s-v} \geq 1$ and then our assumption that $\deg_H(X) \geq c + 1$,

 and rearranging gives \eqref{bound deg alpha bottom} as desired.

 Now, using \eqref{bound deg alpha bottom},

 where $V$ denotes the vertex set $V(H)$.
 Observe that, by the definition of $\tau$,